spiral/docs/framework/application-server.md

 ```

 ## Running the Server
-The spiral server is easy to run:
+The spiral server is easy to run on default `:8080` port:

 ```bash
 $ ./spiral serve -v -d